The long & short of it

 To manage your condition, get help from accredited allied health professionals such as a dietician and an exercise physiologist (come and see us!) to make sure you’re doing the right thing for yourself and your child.

-Prenatal STRONG (Strength & Conditioning) is a class that is safe for all stages of pregnancy and is run by our Accredited Exercise Physiologists.
+Mumma STRONG (Strength & Conditioning) is a class that is safe for all stages of pregnancy (and postpartum!) and is run by our Accredited Exercise Physiologists.
 Alternatively, you can see us 1:1 for exercise prescription, guidance, a home program an/or advice.

 Naj is an accredited Exercise Physiologist and has a personal interest in Type II Diabetes/GDM and using exercise to safely manage this condition